suhasinipallai/internet_migration_dq1/instructions.md

         print(stats.__doc__)

-3. Create a set of 500 randomly generated numbers called iq_scores.
+3. Create a set of 500 randomly generated numbers called iq_scores (mean = 100, sd = 15).
 4. Using the example at the bottom of this webpage as a guide (https://docs.scipy.org/doc/numpy-1.13.0/reference/generated/numpy.random.normal.html), plot the distribution of your iq_scores.
 Does it look normally distributed?